Huskarhero/django-shop/README.md

 [![Software license](https://img.shields.io/pypi/l/django-shop.svg)](https://pypi.python.org/pypi/django-shop)
 [![Twitter Follow](https://img.shields.io/twitter/follow/djangoSHOP.svg?style=social&label=djangoSHOP)](https://twitter.com/djangoSHOP)

 **Django-SHOP** aims to be a the easy, fun and fast e-commerce counterpart to [django-CMS](https://www.django-cms.org/).

-## Release 1.1 is about to be released soon!
+## Version 1.1 is about to be released soon!

 See below on how to install it using the Cookiecutter template.